vuejs/awesome-vue/README.md

   - [Monocle Reader](https://monoclereader.com/) - Follow feeds, Twitter, YouTube, Blogs and everything else, all in one place.
   - [前站导航](https://www.frontendjs.com/) - 前端社区、文档收录.
   - [Geenes](https://geenes.app) - Generate and apply color palettes to your UI, then export it to sketch or code.
+  - [ExifShot](https://exifshot.com/) - What and how on photography, beautifully.

 ### Interactive Experiences